Australian clothes retailers focus on costs, brands as profits fall

 A measure of Australian consumer sentiment rose strongly in August after a federal budget-related slump in April and May, as households viewed the near-term economic outlook more positively and fretted less about their finances.

-Even so, Pacific Brands, Australia's largest listed clothing manufacturer, on Tuesday said it had swung to a net loss of A$224.5 million (125.35 million pounds) in the year to June as it was hit by one-off items that took the gloss of rising sales.
+Even so, Pacific Brands, Australia's largest listed clothing manufacturer, on Tuesday said it had swung to a net loss of A$224.5 million ($208 million) in the year to June as it was hit by one-off items that took the gloss of rising sales.

-It said it would sell its Workwear brand to Wesfarmers Ltd (WES.AX), which owns Coles and Target retail brands, for A$180 million to focus on its core Bonds underwear and Everlast sportswear labels.
+It said it would sell its Workwear brand to Wesfarmers Ltd , which owns Coles and Target retail brands, for A$180 million to focus on its core Bonds underwear and Everlast sportswear labels.

 For rival Specialty Fashion, which sells Rivers and Millers clothing and footwear brands, annual net profit fell 3.8 percent to A$12.5 million although revenues jumped by 20 percent.